 Belo Sun is a Toronto Stock Exchange ("TSX") listed and OTCQB Venture Market ("OTCQB") traded development and mineral exploration mining company focused on the development of gold projects.
 Belo Sun's common shares (the "Common Shares") trade on the TSX under the ticker symbol "BSX" and on the OTCQB under the ticker symbol "BSXGF".
-Belo Sun's principal asset is the Volta Grande Gold Project (the "PVG" or "Volta Grande Gold Project") located in Brazil in the State of Pará near the city of Altamira.
-The PVG is an open pit mining project with a mineral resource estimated in the Feasibility Study containing 4.95 million ounces in the measured and indicated classification and 1.15 million ounces in the inferred classification.
-The Feasibility Study shows potential positive economics and an estimated mineral reserve of 3.79 million ounces.
-Belo Sun is progressing the PVG towards construction and has successfully completed its EIA, its LP, its LI (currently subject to a suspension order) with the Para State permitting authority SEMAS, conducted basic engineering, and recently completed its required ECI (Indigenous Study) with the Federal Indigenous authority FUNAI.
-In a recent court ruling

-(September 2023), the permitting authority was changed from SEMAS to the Federal authority IBAMA.
+Belo Sun's principal asset is the Volta Grande Gold Project ("PVG" or "Volta Grande Gold Project") located in Brazil in the State of Pará near the city of Altamira.
+The PVG is an open pit mining project with a large mineral resource estimated in the 2015 Feasibility Study containing 4.95 million ounces in the measured and indicated classification and 1.15 million ounces in the inferred classification.
+The PVG Feasibility Study shows potential positive economics and an estimated mineral reserve of 3.79 million ounces.
+Belo Sun is progressing the PVG towards construction and has successfully completed its EIA, its LP, its LI (currently subject to a suspension order) with the Para State permitting authority SEMAS, conducted basic engineering, and recently completed its required ECI (Indigenous Study) with the Federal authority FUNAI.
+In a recent court ruling (September 2023), the permitting authority was changed from SEMAS to the Federal authority IBAMA.

-Highlights for the year ended December 31, 2023 and subsequent events include:
+Highlights for the three months ended March 31, 2024 and subsequent events include:

-- On September 12, 2023, the Federal Court of Appeals in Brasilia ("TRF1") has ruled unanimously that, going forward, the Federal Brazilian Institute of the Environment ("IBAMA") will be the competent authority for the environmental permitting process of the Volta Grande Gold Project.
-Belo Sun has requested some clarifications on the decision and is evaluating the potential of appealing the decision. - On March 1, 2023, the Altamira Federal Court dismissed an action filed by the DPU in 2017 requesting for an injunction against the Company's LI.
-The Altamira Federal Court's reason for dismissal was that the action is with respect to the same subject matter as the action against the Company filed by the MPF, namely the injunction against the Company's licenses, presentation of the ECI, completion of the ECI in accordance with ILO Convention 169 and FUNAI approval of the ECI. - Belo Sun has participated in discussions and interviews with PBA consulting firms to establish mitigation and compensation to address possible impacts from the Volta Grande Gold Project that were identified in the ECI.
+- Belo Sun has participated in discussions and interviews with PBA consulting firms to establish mitigation and compensation to address possible impacts from the Volta Grande Gold Project that were identified in the ECI.
 The Company is also considering and investigating the possibility of establishing a benefit fund for the Indigenous and local communities.
 The fund would be financed from net profits from the Volta Grande Gold Project and would provide financial resources to assist in local community and Indigenous community projects. - Belo Sun received notification from SEMAS allowing it to proceed with PBA activities and also requested the Company provide an update on all the technical studies and activities that were done and undertaken since the LI was issued.
-With the TRF1 ruling that IBAMA will be the permitting authority going forward, the Company had discussions with IBAMA and is currently waiting for the permitting files and documentation to be transferred from Para State government to IBAMA and the Federal government.
-The Company is hoping that IBAMA can undertake a review of the various technical studies and permitting activities to determine if they will proceed with what has already been completed or will require the Company to start a new process. - Belo Sun is in the process of trying to get the permitting files from SEMAS transferred over to IBAMA.
-SEMAS has transferred the responsibility over to the PGE, which is the legal department of the Para state government.
-This is a bureaucratic process and may take time and the Company cannot estimate how long this process will take. - Belo Sun initiated discussions and interviews with various environmental and technical consulting firms to assist with these activities and once confirmation is received from the permitting authority is ready to proceed. - Belo Sun joined IBRAM ("Brazil Mining Association").
-This association represents mining companies and works to strengthen relations between mining companies and the various stakeholders, such as their professionals and suppliers, the government and society.
-It also acts to connect the sector.
-It encourages innovation, disseminates knowledge, fosters and disseminates good practices and articulates business and development opportunities for the mining industry.
+With the TRF1 ruling that IBAMA will be the permitting authority going forward, the Company had discussions with IBAMA and were informed that the permitting files and documentation would be transferred from the Para State government to IBAMA and the Federal government.
+The Company is hoping that IBAMA can undertake a review of the various technical studies and permitting activities to determine if they will proceed with what has already been completed. - In March 2024, the state of Para started transferring the permitting documents to IBAMA.
+Belo Sun is in the process of reviewing all the permitting files transferred from SEMAS to IBAMA. - The Company anticipates that IBAMA will undertake a full and complete review of the permitting files.
+This is a bureaucratic process which may take time and the Company cannot estimate how long this process will take. - Belo Sun initiated discussions and interviews with various environmental and technical consulting firms so that the Company is ready to assist IBAMA with their review once confirmation is received from the permitting authority that they are ready to proceed. - On May 3, 2024, Ms. Ayesha Hira was appointed interim President and CEO of the Company replacing Mr. Peter Tagliamonte.